MicrosoftDocs/winrt-api/windows.management.deployment/packagemanager_stagepackagebyuriasync_446584280.md

 ## -description

-Stages a package to the system without registering it, using the specified deployment options.
+Stages a [Package](https://docs.microsoft.com/uwp/api/windows.applicationmodel.package) to the system without registering it, using the specified deployment options.

 ## -parameters